loda-lang/loda-programs/programs/oeis/list4.md

 * [A214405](http://oeis.org/A214405) ([L12 program](214/A214405.asm)): Numbers of the form (4k+3)^2-8 or (4k+5)^2+4.
 * [A214411](http://oeis.org/A214411) ([L05 program](214/A214411.asm)): The maximum exponent k of 7 such that 7^k divides n.
 * [A214429](http://oeis.org/A214429) ([L05 program](214/A214429.asm)): Integers of the form (n^2 - 49) / 120.
-* [A214438](http://oeis.org/A214438) ([L08 program](214/A214438.asm)): Numerator of correlation kernels arising in adding a list of numbers in base 3 considering the distribution of number of carries.
 * [A214446](http://oeis.org/A214446) ([L05 program](214/A214446.asm)): n*(n^2-2*n-1)
 * [A214489](http://oeis.org/A214489) ([L15 program](214/A214489.asm)): Numbers m such that A070939(m) = A070939(m + A070939(m)), A070939 = length of binary representation.
 * [A214493](http://oeis.org/A214493) ([L21 program](214/A214493.asm)): Numbers of the form ((6k+5)^2+9)/2 or 2(3k+4)^2-9.